Daniel Steibelt: Biography

 Following this supposed public humiliation Steibelt ended his tour.
-(The date of his departure from Vienna is not known, while Beethoven did leave Vienna at the end of April or beginning of May: he played in Buda, Hungary, on 7 May.)
-Steibelt went again to Paris, where he organised the first performance of Joseph Haydn's oratorio The Creation, which took place on 24 December 1800 at the Opera House.
-On his way to it, the First Consul Bonaparte narrowly escaped a bomb attack.
+(The date of his departure from Vienna is not known, while Beethoven did leave Vienna at the end of April or the beginning of May: he played in Buda, Hungary, on 7 May.)
+Steibelt went again to Paris, where he organized the first performance of Joseph Haydn's oratorio The Creation, which took place on 24 December 1800 at the Opera House.
+On his way to it, Napoleon Bonaparte narrowly escaped a bomb attack.
 Steibelt had just published one of his most accomplished sonatas, which he had dedicated to Bonaparte's wife, Josephine.
 After a second stay in England from March 1802 to March 1805, Steibelt returned to the continent, gave concerts in Brussels (April 1805), and was back in Paris in Summer.
 He celebrated Napoleon's triumph at Austerlitz with a Musical Interlude named La Fête de Mars, whose première was attended by Napoleon in person (4 February 1806).

 In 1808 he was invited by Tsar Alexander I to Saint Petersburg, succeeding François-Adrien Boieldieu as director of the French Opera in 1811.
 He remained there for the rest of his life.
 In 1812, he composed The Conflagration of Moscow, a grand fantasy for piano dedicated to the Russian nation.
-Steibelt generally ceased performing in 1814, but returned to the platform for his Concerto No. 8, which was premiered on March 16, 1820, in Saint Petersburg, and is notable for its choral finale.
-This was four years before Beethoven's unconventional Symphony No. 9, and was the only piano concerto ever written (excluding Beethoven's Choral Fantasy) with a part for a chorus until Henri Herz's 6th concerto, Op.
+Steibelt generally ceased performing in 1814 but returned to the platform for his Concerto No. 8, which premiered on March 16, 1820, in Saint Petersburg, and is notable for its choral finale.
+This was four years before Beethoven's unconventional Symphony No. 9 and was the only piano concerto ever written (excluding Beethoven's Choral Fantasy) with a part for a chorus until Henri Herz's 6th concerto, Op.
 192 (1858) and Ferruccio Busoni's Piano Concerto (1904).
-Steibelt died in Saint Petersburg on September 20, 1823 (October 2, N.S.), following a prolonged illness.
+Steibelt died in Saint Petersburg on 20 September 1823 (2 October N.S.), following a prolonged illness.